 Do you know who special characters are a nightmare for?
 Mobile web surfers.
 It’s hard to switch keyboards to type in that hyphen that some domain names have.
 Numbers could be a pain for mobile users too.

-Avoid numbers and special characters as much as you can to make your domain name more accessible to the legion of mobile internet users out there.
+Avoid numbers and special characters as much as possible to make your domain name more accessible to the legion of mobile internet users.

 4) Use a Keyword

 It can be very frustrating to brainstorm a domain name and choose the one you want the most, only to find that it has been taken.
 However, this could be a golden opportunity to get more internet traffic.
-To differentiate your domain name from similar ones, you can add a keyword.
+You can add a keyword to differentiate your domain name from similar ones.

 Adding a keyword may add to the length of your domain name, but it could provide a slight boost in SEO.
 In other words, it can help you generate more traffic for your website.
 You have to be careful about it, though.